AndrewDongminYoo/docs-trunk-io-ko/merge/set-up-trunk-merge/parallel-mode-with-bazel.md

----
-description: When using Bazel, Trunk Merge can create parallel merge queues for your PRs.
----

 # Parallel Mode with Bazel

+When using Bazel, Trunk Merge can create parallel merge queues for your PRs.

 Leveraging [parallel mode](https://docs.trunk.io/merge#single-mode-vs-parallel-mode) for Trunk Merge is easy for Bazel enabled repos because Bazel already knows the structure of your code and can automatically generate a dependency graph.